anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 extension only when it can be assured the client can understand it.

 By using this method, there is no need for every RDAP extension to define their own unique signaling mechanism.
-Additionally, this method is designed to be backwards compatible with the deployed RDAP ecosystem (see (#design_considerations) for further information).
+Additionally, this method is designed to be backwards-compatible with the deployed RDAP ecosystem (see (#design_considerations) for further information).

 ## Document Terms